 The application monies will be debited from your bank account in S\$, based on the Bank's prevailing board rates at time of application.
 Any refund monies will be credited in S\$ based on the Bank's prevailing board rates at the time of refund.
-The different prevailing board rates at the time of application and at the time of refund of application monies may result in either a foreign exchange profit or loss.
+The different prevailing board rates at the time of application monies may result in either a foreign exchange profit or loss.
 Alternatively, application monies may be debited and refunds credited in S\$ at the same exchange rate.